-Professor Sandy Middleton leads a multi-national research group in high-impact translational stroke research.
+Professor Sandy Middleton leads a multinational research group in high-impact translational stroke research.
 This program aims to translate and scale-up proven interventions to manage fever, hyperglycaemia, or swallowing for stroke patients using implementation science methods.
-It has been extensively profiled nationally and internationally.
+It has been extensively profiled nationally and internationally and was recognised with a Vice-Chancellor and President's Staff Excellence Award for Research Excellence and Research Partnership.
 The landmark QASC trial examining nurse-led stroke care protocols, published in The Lancet, resulted in significant improvements in morbidity and mortality.
 Subsequent work has demonstrated a reduction in health system costs arising from use of these protocols.
 NSW Health policy was changed to align with the stroke protocols, which were implemented throughout all NSW acute stroke services, and are now being implemented internationally across 14 countries in Europe.
 Within this program of research there are opportunities to become involved in sub-studies including process evaluations, fidelity and adaptation studies, sustainability studies, and other implementation research.